MaKcm14/WeatherApplication/README.md

 - `mkdir build`
 - `cd build`
-- `cmake ..`
+- `cmake .. -G"Unix Makefiles"` // you can use another generator
-- If everything is OK: `cmake --build .` // you can use other generator
+- If everything is OK: `cmake --build .`
 - Else you need to fix the problems with CMake.

 3. After the building and compiling the project you'll see the `main` target in the build directory.